DanArmstrong124/cook-book/README.md

     4. If there is a link, verify link takes you to where you would expect.

 - Result was met, user was satisfied.

+Throughout the testing from my friends and family, no bugs were met, they were able to find their way around the website without asking me how to do anything.
+I attempted to break my site by going between links and going back, to my best knowledge there isn't a single major bug that will affect the user experience.

 ## Deployment